-Arizona Revised Statutes allows community colleges to use a student's social security number as their student identification number, but must allow the student to request a system-generated identification number.
-Beginning spring 2001, Coconino Community College has elected to provide all students with a system-generated identification number.
+Coconino Community College will provide all students with a system-generated identification number in the admissions process.
 The student must still provide their social security number for tax reporting and financial aid and will be used only for such purposes as allowed under the FERPA regulations.